Samara state academy for gifted children: Third Building

 It is on the side of Molodogvardejskaja St. long-distance from the Volga, on the intersection with Ulyanovskaja St.

 The university occupies a part of the ground floor of a building which is predominantly a block of flats.
 Earlier having lecture rooms, this housing has now exclusively administrative value.
 Here the personnel department, office, and accounting service place.
 At the end of July 2009, all employees were transferred to Molodogvardejskaya St., 196 building.
 In February 2010 university was given a new building located at Yarmarochnaya St., 17.

 Information about the building is given according to the state historical and cultural expertise.

 The estate in the 3rd part of the city of Samara in the 113th quarter at the Voskresenskaya square, according to the fortress bill of sale of April 15, 1864, belonged to a hereditary honorary citizen of Samara, merchant Old Believer Ivan Lvovich Sanin.
 From the entire complex of buildings planned and approved by the Building Department of the Samara Provincial Government on May 4, 1864, only a wooden house (outbuilding) was erected at the corner of Samara St. and Voskresenskja Square.
-By 1909, according to the description, the whole complex existed.
-Despite the timeliness of the construction of the complex, it has the integrity of the artistic intent and compositional completeness.
-Initially, according to the plan, the shops, separated from each other, had separate entrances from the sales area both to the premises of the shops located on the 1st floor and to the basements, which made it possible to conduct both retail and wholesale trade.
-During the construction of retail stores, Sanin used a typical project for buildings of this kind, developed during the period of exemplary design from the 1840s and 50s.
-Similar shops were built in different parts of the city (on Trinity Square, Cathedral Street, etc.).
-However, in contrast to them, the shops of I.L.
-Sanin not undergone significant alterations, retaining its original architectural appearance.